CodeYourFuture/syllabus/docs/react/week-3/lesson.md

   useEffect(() => {
     ...
-  }, [props.date]);
+  }, [props.photoDate]);

   ...
 }
 ```

-Now when the `date` prop changes, React knows that the effect must be run again, this time with the 2020 data.
+Now when the `photoDate` prop changes, React knows that the effect must be run again, this time with the 2020 data.
 Because of this behaviour, the second argument to `useEffect` is called the _dependencies argument_.
 We use it whenever we have something in our effect that _depends_ on a variable outside of the effect function.

-To help you understand this better, try "playing computer" again, but this time think about what happens when we use `[props.date]` for the dependencies argument.
+To help you understand this better, try "playing computer" again, but this time think about what happens when we use `[props.photoDate]` for the dependencies argument.
 Think carefully about what changes with step 6 after we click the 2020 button.

 | **Exercise C**                                                                                                                                                                                                                                                                                                                                          |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |